spark-jobserver/spark-jobserver/doc/actors.md

 This was the "ContextManager" actor.

-- one per context
+- One per context
 - Starts JobActors for every job in the context
-- returns an error if there are no more threads for jobs or capacity is full
+- Returns an error if there are no more threads for jobs or capacity is full
 - Starts and supervises the JobStatus and JobResult actors

 ## AdHocJobManager